x0pherl/fender-bender/README.md

 #### Bottom Bracket

 This is the primary part of the filament bracket, supporting the PTFE tubes through the system.
-The filament bracket wheel mounts on top of this part
+The filament bracket wheel mounts on top of this part.

+Several alternative parts exist for different tube and connector configurations.
+The default part is for 3mm inner diameter / 6mm outer diameter PTFE tubing without a connector.
+See [Resources for fittings and tubing for part sources](## Resources for fittings and tubing)

 #### Bracket Wheel